 Injured Bald Eagle Recovering After Shooting Incident in Missouri

-A bald eagle is on the road to recovery after suffering a severe gunshot wound in Missouri.
+A is on the road to recovery after suffering a severe gunshot wound in Missouri.
 The injured bird was brought to the World Bird Sanctuary in Valley Park, Missouri, where staff quickly began emergency treatment.
-The seven-pound male eagle had a severely damaged beak—a critical injury that could have been fatal.
+The seven-pound male had a severely damaged beak—a critical injury that could have been fatal.

 The World Bird Sanctuary team, led by Executive Director Roger Holloway, successfully operated on the bird, but the prognosis remains uncertain.